Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-bitonic-sort.rst

 This library element bitonically sorts the input list.
 The bitonic sort has configurable data types and list sizes, along with a configurable number of frames, ascending or descending sort, and cascading support.
 Additionally, there is support for Super Sample Rate, which allows multiple sets of input data to be processed and sorted into a single sorted list.
-Template parameters are used to configure the top level graph of the bitonic_sort_graph class.
+Template parameters are used to configure the top-level graph of the ``bitonic_sort_graph`` class.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::